 The job market needs workers.
-The newest ones are over 75.
+The newest ones are over age 75.

 Learning to lift age-based labels

 “Ageism is alive and well,” says Jacquelyn James, founder of the Sloan Research Network on Aging & Work at Boston College.
 “Anyone can make a joke about an older person.
-They’re a geezer or they’ve ‘lost it.’
+They’re a geezer, or they’ve ‘lost it.’
 They can’t do the job or are slow. ...
 The discussion about [President Joe] Biden has probably set us back quite a bit.”

 The problem, gerontologists say, is that rather than understanding physical and mental limitations as a specific challenge for a specific individual, such challenges are generalized as “getting old” and pinned to an entire segment of the population.
 The reality is quite different.